awatson1978/MSIB32500/lectures/lecture2.md

 - TFLOPS: A TeraFlops is a trillion FLOPS one trillion floating-point operations per second
 - PFLOPS: A Peta (10^5) floating-point operations per second

-Obviously, there is a limit to the speed of a single processor _(the speed-of-light)_.
+Obviously, there is a limit to the speed of a single processor _(the speed-of-light)_, however the need for *FLOPS* in science and engineering continue to grow exponetially (wheather forecast, astrophisics, Monte Carlo simulation of nuclear reactors, etc.)
+Biologist are now joining the __bid data club